joec11/Final-Grade-Calculator/README.md

 # Final Grade Calculator

-This application allows the user to create multiple grade sections which are used to calculate the overall final numeric grade.
+Organize grades into multiple sections to compute the final numeric grade.

 ## Built Using
 - Front-End JavaScript Library: